Documentation

 git rebase -i HEAD~3

 Generates a clean, conventional branch name from a description of your work.
-This helps keep your repository organized and easy to navigate.
-Branch names are typically formatted as type/description
+This helps keep your repository organized and easy to C navigate.
+Branch names are typically formatted as type/description.

 git pilot branch "add oauth login"